 Organizing a YouTube channel

-There are a few ways to set up a YouTube channel to make it more attractive for viewers.
+There are a few ways to set up a YouTube channel to make it more attractive for viewers, this practise is followed by creators of the 10 most viewed videos on yt.
 Most importantly, if there is a variety of topics taken up in the videos, they should be organized into playlists.
 Not only does that provide a faster and more approachable way to navigate through the content, playlists also show up independently in search results, increasing your exposure.

 As briefly mentioned before, using annotations can come a long way in terms of gaining viewers.
 Providing them with an ability to instantly jump to your next video on similar topic is a great way of keeping them invested.
 At the same time do not hesitate to put an annotation up allowing them to easily become your subscribers.
 If the video includes you talking to your viewers, don’t be afraid to ask for shares, likes and subscribing to your channel.
 Most people don’t really think about those things while watching content, but they might just help you out by clicking a few times if reminded to do so.